Neha/Nodejs-workshop/README.md

   - Microservice introduction

   ### Introduction to MongoDB
+  - Introduction to mongodb
+  - Setup your DB
+  - Store first data
+  - Retrieve data
+  - Connecting with application

   ### Host your application
+  - Host your application

   ### Scalability, Security , testing, and performance in Nodejs application
+  - What is scalability?
+  - Why it is important?
+  - Nodejs and Scalability.
+  - Security issues.
+  - Testing in Nodejs
+  - Performance of nodejs application

   ## Sessoin 5 : GraphQL with Nodejs

   ### What is GraphQL
   - What is graphQL
   - Why it is required